Yosuwa24/100DaysOfCloud/Journey/001/Readme.md

 - Public vs Private IP
 - What Is Cloud Computing?
 - How to Create AWS account
+  I was provided IAM account and still need to sign up for the root account later.

 ## Next Steps
 Aguna Course